apache/druid/docs/content/ingestion/index.md

 | timestampSpec | JSON Object | Specifies the column and format of the timestamp. | yes |
 | dimensionsSpec | JSON Object | Specifies the dimensions of the data. | yes |

 #### CSV ParseSpec

+Use this with the String Parser to load CSV.
+Strings are parsed using the net.sf.opencsv library.

 | Field | Type | Description | Required |
 |-------|------|-------------|----------|